upenn-libraries/htr2hpc/README_Docker.md

 # htr2hpc docker

-Penn Libraries' htr2hpc a Dockerfile and development docker-compose.yml for an eScriptorium instance with htr2hpc.
+Penn Libraries' htr2hpc Dockerfile and development docker-compose.yml for an eScriptorium instance with htr2hpc.

 The Dockerfile and docker compose configuration automate the installation steps in the [README](README.md) and [Princeton CDH's Ansible playbook](https://github.com/Princeton-CDH/cdh-ansible/blob/main/playbooks/escriptorium.yml).